Animal Communication: A Chemical Review

 Plant Communication through Volatile Organic Compounds (VOCs)

-Volatile organic compounds are a multitude of signaling molecules that are primarily secreted by plants into their .
+Volatile organic compounds are a multitude of signaling molecules that are primarily secreted by plants into their environment.
 Although these compounds are chemically disparate, they are all characterized by weak intermolecular attractions and high partial pressures.
 These characteristics allow VOCs to readily enter gaseous phase and diffuse through the air to the intended target (Bouwmeester et al., 2019).
 In nature, VOCs are used for all manner of functions.
 Specific volatile cocktails attract pollinators and mutualists, give flowers their scent, combat pathogens and alert neighboring plants of threats such as disease, drought, or herbivory (Farré-Armengol et al., 2016).

 Though the discussion of plant volatiles presented in this section may appear unfamiliar to the reader, VOCs are ubiquitous in our everyday experience.
 For example, the compound ethylene is responsible for the ripening of fruit such as bananas and apples (Ehrenberg, 2018), while the smell of freshly cut grass is due to the release of the unstable green-leaf volatile (Z)-3-hexanal that typically isomerizes to form the ‘green-leaf aldehyde’ (E)-2-hexanal (Ameye et al., 2018).